takasurazeem/Grocery/README.md

 - [x] Create Category
 - [x] Add Item
 - [x] Mark as completed
+- [ ] Local notifications on selected date and time as list is added/created/updated.

 ## TODO
 - [ ] Fix some bugs when marking items as complete.